sdpro-dev/meflash/decks/security1.md

 ---
-title: 'security'
+title: 'Security+ Missed Questions for Study'
 date: '2020-01-01'
 ---

-- text: >-
-    Question 20: Incorrect
+***
+***Question 20***
+***

-    During a security audit, you discovered that customer service employees have been sending unencrypted confidential information to their personal email accounts via email.
+>> During a security audit, you discovered that customer service employees have been sending unencrypted confidential information to their personal email accounts via email.
 What technology could you employ to detect these occurrences in the future and send an alert to the appropriate security personnel?

-  answers:
-    - ​
+**Answers**:
-    - SSL
+* SSL (Incorrect)
-    - ​
-    - UTM
-    - (Incorrect)
+* UTM (Incorrect)
-    - ​
-    - DLP
-    - (Correct)
+* DLP (Correct)
-    - ​
-    - MDM
+* MDM

-  explanation: >-
-    Explanation
+**Explanation:**

-    Data loss prevention (DLP) software detects potential data breaches/data ex-filtration transmissions and prevents them by monitoring, detecting and blocking sensitive data while in-use, in-motion, and at-rest.
+* Data loss prevention (DLP) software detects potential data breaches/data ex-filtration transmissions and prevents them by monitoring, detecting and blocking sensitive data while in-use, in-motion, and at-rest.
 This can be configured to detect and alert on future occurences of this issue.
 Secure Socket Layer (SSL) is a distraction in this question since the questions asked about information being sent unencrypted.
 Using SSL, the connection between the client and the email server could be enrypted, but the information is still be sent to an employee's personal email account and this equates to a loss of control over the confidential data by the company.
 Mobile Device Management (MDM) software is used for the configuration and securing of mobile devices like smartphones and tablets.
 Unified Threat Management (UTM) is a device that combines the functions of a firewall, anti-malware solution, and IDS into a single piece of hardware.
 Some UTM's may the functionality of a DLP, but the answer of a DLP is a better answer to this question.
-- text: >-
-    Question 21: Incorrect
+---
+***
+***Question 21***
+***

-    You have been asked to determine if one of your company’s web servers is vulnerable to a recently discovered attack on an old version of SSH.
+>> You have been asked to determine if one of your company’s web servers is vulnerable to a recently discovered attack on an old version of SSH.
 Which technique should you use to determine the current version of SSH running on the web server?

-  answers:
-    - ​
+**Answers**
-    - Vulnerability scan
+* Vulnerability scan​
-    - (Incorrect)
-    - ​
-    - Protocol analysis
+* Protocol analysis​
-    - ​
-    - Passive scan
+* Passive scan
-    - ​
-    - Banner grabbing
+* Banner grabbing (Correct)

-    - (Correct)
-  explanation: >-
-    Explanation
+**Explanation**

-    Banner grabbing is conducted by actively connecting to the server using telnet or netcat and collecting the response from the web server.
+* Banner grabbing is conducted by actively connecting to the server using telnet or netcat and collecting the response from the web server.
 This banner usually contains the operating system being run by the server as well as the version number of the service (SSH) being run.
 This is the fastest and easiest way to determine the version of SSH being run on this web server.
 While it is possible to use a vulnerability scanner, protocol analyzer, or to conduct a passive scan to determine the version of SSH, these are more time consuming and not fully accurate methods to determine the version being run.
-- text: >-
-    Question 23: Incorrect
+---
+***
+***Question 23***
+***

-    During your lunch break, your phone begins to receive unsolicited messages.
+>> During your lunch break, your phone begins to receive unsolicited messages.
 What might this be an example of?

-  answers:
-    - ​
+**Answers**
-    - Packet sniffing
+* Packet sniffing
-    - ​
-    - Bluesnarfing
+* Bluesnarfing
-    - (Incorrect)
-    - ​
-    - Bluejacking
-    - (Correct)
+* Bluejacking (Correct)
-    - ​
-    - Geotagging
+* Geotagging

-  explanation: >-
-    Explanation
+**Explanation**

-    Bluejacking is the sending of unsolicited messages over Bluetooth to Bluetooth-enabled devices such as smartphones and tablets.
+* Bluejacking is the sending of unsolicited messages over Bluetooth to Bluetooth-enabled devices such as smartphones and tablets.
 Bluesnarfing, on the other hand, involves taking data from a smartphone or tablet over Bluetooth without permission.
 Bluetooth has a very limited range, so the attacker is likely within 10 meters of the victimized device.
 Geotagging involves embedded the geolocation coordinates into a piece of data (normally a photo or video).
 Packet sniffing is a passive method of collecting network traffic for follow-on analysis at a later time.
-- text: >-
-    Question 24: Incorrect
+---
+***
+***Question 24***
+***

-    Tim, a help desk technician, receives a call from a frantic executive who states that their company issued smartphone was stolen during their lunch meeting with a rival company’s executive.
+>> Tim, a help desk technician, receives a call from a frantic executive who states that their company issued smartphone was stolen during their lunch meeting with a rival company’s executive.
 Tim quickly checks the MDM administration tool and identifies that the user’s smartphone is still communicating with the MDM and displays the location of the device on a map.
 What should Tim do next to ensure the data on the stolen device remains confidential and inaccessible to the thief?

-  answers:
-    - ​
+**Answers**
-    - Reset the device's password
+* Reset the device's password
-    - ​
-    - Perform a remote wipe of the device
+* Perform a remote wipe of the device (Correct)
-    - (Correct)
-    - ​
-    - Remotely encrypt the device
+* Remotely encrypt the device
-    - (Incorrect)
-    - ​
-    - Identify the IP address of the smartphone
+* Identify the IP address of the smartphone

-  explanation: >-
-    Explanation
+**Explanation**

-    To ensure the data remains confidential and is not accessed by the thief, Tim should perform a remote wipe of the device from the MDM.
+* To ensure the data remains confidential and is not accessed by the thief, Tim should perform a remote wipe of the device from the MDM.
 This will ensure any and all corporate data is erased prior to anyone accessing it.
 Additionally, Tim could reset the device's password, but if the thief is able to guess or crack the password, then they would have access to the data.
 Identifying the IP address of the smartphone is not a useful step in protecting the data on the device.
 Additionally, devices should be encrypted BEFORE they are lost or stolen, not after, therefore the option to remotely encrypt the device was provided as a wrong answer and distraction.
-- text: >-
-    Question 31: Incorrect
+---
+***
+***Question 31***

     You have recently been hired as a security analyst at Small Time Corporation.
 On your first day, your supervisor begins to explain the way